The video below is a talk I gave in Stockholm, Sweden in 2014 that summarizes the various important aspects of Vitamin C in mammals.

 Vitamins A and C would render measles much easier to treat.
 If doctors used ascorbate regularly, meningococcal complications would plummet, and the coagulopathy issues would be rare.
 Then, the ACIP wouldn’t be able to use meningococcal complications and deaths to get people to vaccinate, because the general public wouldn’t be so terrified of those infections causing morbidity and mortality.

 Are you concerned about vitamin C toxicity?
 People without G6pd deficiency shouldn’t be concerned.
 History and science has already shown ascorbate to be one of the safest interventions.
 Read about the mythology of vitamin C toxicity, including kidney stones here.

-Today, more and more publications in peer-reviewed literature are available.
+Today, more and more publications in peer-reviewed literature are are available.
 They show the necessity and benefit of ascorbate to the immune cells called macrophages and neutrophils.
 Without vitamin C, the immune system is paralyzed and unable to regenerate the ability to dissolve disease-causing elements in the body.
-Vitamin C is also paramount in combating toxin mediated diseases such as whooping cough and tetanus.
+Vitamin C is also paramount in combating toxin-mediated diseases such as whooping cough and tetanus.
 HERE is an article I wrote on the science and necessity of vitamin C in whooping cough.